How to Work Better with Clients For Freelancers

 But on your side, with your professional background in design/coding, you may think that your own ideas are much more beneficial to the project.
 It’s important to learn how to express these ideas without nullifying the client’s wishes.

 Pitch your ideas as a possible alternative suggestion, and create 2 or 3 additional sketches or mockups that illustrate your ideas to show to the client.

 If you have examples of similar websites or designs on the web at hand, use them as a visual guide to explain what exactly you’re trying to accomplish with your idea.
 And if your idea is totally off-center from what your client is looking for then you’ve both dodged a bullet.

 If you treat the views of your client with respect, they’ll be more willing to hear your point of view.
 Even outside the scope of web design, there are similar creative fields including logo designs, branding, marketing, and print work.

 Unless your client has specific knowledge in these fields they should understand your expertise and take heed of your advice and guidance.
 So it’s really a matter of converting their amorphous "final project" concept into reality.

 You will have plenty of your great ideas shot down right away.
 Learn to not take this criticism personally as it’s most likely that your skills aren’t under scrutiny in these situations.
 Clients may have come with a strict final image of what they need in their mind which sometimes cannot mesh with your ideas.
 This doesn’t imply that your ideas are rejected because they are bad or wouldn’t work.

-Rejection is simply a part of compromise.
+Rejection is simply a part of the compromise.
 It shouldn’t make you feel incompetent and you definitely should not give up on pitching new ideas.
-At the end of the day it’s about what your client wants, but if you really like your idea, you can try building them on another project just to get a satisfaction from putting the idea to fruition.
+At the end of the day, it’s about what your client wants, but if you really like your idea, you can try building them on another project just to get satisfaction from putting the idea to fruition.